j2store/userguide/seblod.md

 2. In the "Form & Content Type Manager", you should click on the item "Article".

-3. Now we have to add j2store custom field to the "Article" content type, click on the "+" (button is placed
+3. Now we have to add j2store custom field to the "Article" content type, click on the "+" (button is placed at the right of the "Contruction"  block).A Form in window popup appears.

 4.